b-k/bust/README.md

 The to-do list

---gathering data
+1. gathering data
-    --measure DHS
+..* measure DHS
-    --other sources
+..* other sources
-    --generate list
+..* generate list
-    --collect information on antimalarials
+..* collect information on antimalarials
-       --Placebos vs. genuine trial info
+....* Placebos vs. genuine trial info
-       --Drug-taking regimen, contraindications
+....* Drug-taking regimen, contraindications
-       --Find out what "any" and "other" comprise
+....* Find out what "any" and "other" comprise

---geocoding households and busts
+2. geocoding households and busts

---mapping tasks
+3. mapping tasks

---statistical tests of changes
+4. statistical tests of changes

 # list of antimalarials
 SP/Fansidar